agntcy/agentic-apps/tourist_scheduling_system/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](../LICENSE) file for details.